Samaritans for children is a member christian community

 support our children and beneficiaries.

-Samaritans for children assist orphans and vulnerable children who are needy, with HIV
+Samaritans for children assist orphans and vulnerable children who are needy, those that are

 We also carry out promotion of Samaritan for children clubs in

 schools with spreading the gospel to these children and youths.